-The purpose of this test is to monitor the relationship between the primary ignition circuit and the secondary ignition event of a DIS unit.
+The purpose of this test is to investigate the relationship between the primary ignition characteristic and the secondary ignition event within a DIS system.

 Note: This helpfile refers to a 10:1 attenuator.
 If you are using a 20:1 attenuator please adjust the Probe settings for the relevant channel.
 These settings can be found under the Channel Options button, then: Probe > 20:1 Attenuator.

 Uninsulated HT pickups are designed to clip around double-insulated HT cables only – they are not designed for direct connection to a hazardous live voltage.
 To prevent injury or death, switch off the engine and secure against restart.
 Clean and inspect the HT lead for damage to insulation and fit only to undamaged fully insulated leads.
 Ensure that leads are safely clear of hot and / or rotating parts.
 The engine can now be restarted for the test duration.